MarcoDorantes/XlsxCommand/README.md

 An Excel Worksheet tab is a two-dimensional **spread** array, not a strict tabular structure.
 Hence, the included CmdLets only work best if the cells of each tab in the Excel Worksheet are organized as a ‘*table*’.

+Like the [PowerShell `Import-Csv` CmdLet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/import-csv#notes), the header row determines the number of columns and the column names.
+The column names are also the names of the properties of the output objects added to the PowerShell Pipeline.
+The header row is interpreted to be the column headers, unless you use the `Header` parameter to specify column headers.
+If any row has more values than the header row, the additional values are ignored.
+On the other hand, if the `Schema` parameter is used, then the names of the properties of the output objects added to the PowerShell Pipeline are determined by the provided type.

 ## Installation
 ### Installation prerequisites
 The `XlsxCommand` module has been tested (installation and included CmdLets) on the following runtime environment: